hylandtechoutreach/bgcneo/README.md

 ### Session 1 - Intro to Hyland
 >Monday, June 28

 This session will introduce the students to Hyland.
 It should help motivate them to want to learn more.
 It can also cover digital citizenship, maybe [typing](https://www.nitrotype.com/race), things like that.
+Also - an intake questionnaire for students so we can get to know them a little better.

 ### Session 2 - Security (?)
 >Wednesday, June 30th